marvel-nccr/ansible-playbook-workhorse/README.md

 - [python](https://www.python.org/)
 - [git](https://git-scm.com)

-To get set up, run the following on your client:
+To get set up, run the following on your client (e.g. your laptop -- *not* on the server itself):
 ```
 git clone https://github.com/marvel-nccr/ansible-playbook-workhorse.git
 cd ansible-playbook-workhorse